stef/klutshnik/README.md

 ```

 Some directories need to be created.
 The default `keys/` can be
-changed in `tuokms.cfg` is used by the client to store its public
+changed in `klutshnik.cfg` is used by the client to store its public
 keys:

 ```